EmmanuelOga/plangs2/README.md

 - [ ] Materialize more relationships: isTranspiler, influence, etc.
 - [ ] Dematerialize?
 Remove redundancy before re-generating the code.

+- [ ] Add schema.org metadata.
+- [ ] Add fb opengraph metadata.
-- [ ] Investigate TW css config: breakpoints may be wonky right now.
+- [ ] Add missing aria attributes.

-## TODO
+- [ ] Add a drop-down for the "recent" fields: "Recently: past 3,6 months ago, 1 to 5 years ago"
+- [ ] Drag handles for Grid elems.
 - [ ] Add an "authors" Vertex to link to Blog post authors.
-- [ ] Tweak backdrop-filter in Safari/Firefox.
 - [ ] Prefetch some URLS on hover.
 - [ ] HOVER of SVGs doesn't really look nice.
 Use a BG like for languish rankings.

+## TODO

+- [ ] Investigate TW css config: breakpoints may be wonky right now.
+- [ ] Tweak backdrop-filter in Safari/Firefox.

 ### Backlog

-- [ ] Add a drop-down for the "recent" fields: "Recently: past 3,6 months ago, 1 to 5 years ago"
 - [ ] Add tests for frontend code.

-- [ ] Add schema.org metadata.
-- [ ] Add fb opengraph metadata.
-- [ ] Add missing aria attributes.

-- [ ] Kuzu export.
-- [ ] Client side full text search.

 ## DESIGN